 Can I use a flash drive to backup my computer?

-Then, for Windows 10 backup USB, you could consider the branded manufacturers, such as, SanDisk Extreme PRO, Sandisk Extreme Go, Kingston DataTraveler SE9 G2, Samsung Bar Plus, Kingston Data Travel Vault, PNY Pro Elite Series etc. Take transfer speed into consideration, USB 3.0 will be the best choice.
+Besides, considering data security and transfer speed, you need to use a reliable USB 3.0 flash drive for backup.
+All of the branded USB drives are affordable and have different sizes, such as, SanDisk Extreme PRO, Sandisk Extreme Go, Kingston DataTraveler SE9 G2, Samsung Bar Plus, Kingston Data Travel Vault, PNY Pro Elite Series etc.

 What should I backup on my computer?

 In a computer, there are two important things - system and personal data, thus you need to create system image and file backup.
 Here are some of the reasons why I say this: